 Please contact the minister at your earliest opportunity, either directly or through your funeral director.
 It is a good idea to find out about the availability of the minister before booking the time and date of the funeral.
 You should find that the professionals in hospitals, doctor’s surgeries, register offices etc will all be helpful in taking you step-by-step through the processes you should follow.

-As is usual for funerals, the minister will charge a fee for their work (although there is no charge for church members).
+As is usual for funerals, the minister will charge a fee for their work.
 This fee is often arranged through your funeral director.